caltechlibrary/newt/newt_yaml_syntax.md

 : holds key value pairs of which can be referenced in the values of models, routes and templates.

 environment
-: (optional: newtrouter, newtmustache) this is a list of operating system environment that will be available to routes.
-This is used to pass in secrets (e.g. credentials) need in the pipeline
+: (optional) this is a list of operating system environment variables that will be available to models, routes and templates.
+You can use this to pass in secrets (e.g. credentials) to your pipelined services.

 ### Configuring Newt programs